mobusoperandi/.github/profile/README.md

    It improves both their own understanding and their communication skills.
 1. Every participant finds themselves on the receiving end of explanations at some frequency.
    Some less, some more and this also changes.
 It's natural.
-   If you keep asking then one day you'll find yourself on the explaining side more often.
+   If you keep asking, one day you'll find yourself on the answering side.
-1. Ask questions early, as opposed to five minutes into a conversation.
+1. Ask questions early, as opposed to deep into a conversation.
-   But even if you find yourself five minutes into a conversation, please interrupt it and say "sorry, I lost track of this conversation".
+   Don't be shy — interrupt and say "sorry, I lost track of this conversation".
-1. It is your responsibility to the mob to keep up by letting them know that you've lost track when you do.

 ## What is this [Zulip](https://zulip.com/) platform and why are we using it and not [Discord](https://discord.com/) or [Slack](https://slack.com/)?